philippejadin/blockly-arduino/README.md

 The desktop app is done with electron and nodejs where needed.
 This allows to communicate with a connected arduino and compule / upload code directly from the dedicated app.

-- Install nvm to install a specific node version so we all work with  the same system.
-I recommend node 10 (lts) : nvm install node@10
+- Install nvm to install a specific node version so we all work with  the same system, it seems node v9 works with serialport and electron : nvm install v9
 - Install all dependencies :  npm install
 - Launch the application : npm start